 Arrival.
 Arrive at least 5 minutes before the start time.
-If you are late we will not wait and you be treated as a no show.
+If you are late, we will not wait, and you logged as a no show.
 Payments will not be refunded.

 Departure points are listed on this map.

-Jersey has a very good bus service linking most of our departure points.
+Jersey has an excellent bus service linking most of our departure points.
 We offer an eco-discount if you plan to arrive by public transport when you book.
 Liberty Bus times and routes.

 Change of venue.
-Due to weather conditions we may need to change to a different venue.
-Ensure your phone and email details are correct and that you can be contacted.
+Due to weather conditions, we may need to change to a different venue.
+Ensure your phone and email details are correct, and we can contact you.

-Note: Mobile phone networks on Jersey are different to those in the UK and some networks and pay-as-you-go phones do not always work very well.
+Note: Mobile phone networks on Jersey are different from those in the UK, and some networks and pay-as-you-go phones do not always work very well.
 It helps us if you inform us of where you are staying in Jersey.

 We provide all water sports equipment for the activity: buoyancy aids, wetsuits, paddle jackets etc.

 Snack or food/money depending on the length and type of trip.